New Rochelle Auctioneer Bond: A Comprehensive Guide

 How Much Does the New Rochelle Auctioneer Bond Cost?

-The New Rochelle Auctioneer bond costs just $100 per year.
+The New Rochelle Auctioneer bond costs either $100 per year or $10 per month.

 Who is Required to Purchase the Bond?